 Kara spent an entire year making excuses for her toddler’s aggression, lack of speech, and extreme behaviors until she could no longer deny the obvious; something was terribly wrong.
-In December 2005, Kara learned that her child had been diagnosed with autism, a condition she was entirely unfamiliar with.
+In December 2005, she was told her son had regressed into Autism, a condition she was entirely unfamiliar with.
 She was told that there was nothing she could do for her child, and to take him home and medicate him.
-The medication was meant to silence the frequent tantrums and make the child more manageable, and she had been instructed to enroll her child in speech therapy.
+The medication was meant to silence the frequent tantrums and make her son more manageable, and she had also been instructed to enroll her child in speech therapy.
 Other than this, all that doctors could tell Kara was to give the child copious amounts of love and ensure his safety.

 Kara learned the immeasurable value of living this Functional Medicine lifestyle with her son.
 Today, Kara is in her mid-forties and feeling better than she ever has.
 Looking back on what she has learned, Kara now credits Autism as a master teacher, forcing her to lead by example.

 "You know Kara, I’m absolutely astonished.
 You are one of the only parents who has ever taken me seriously when I said your child will mirror your habits.
 You have actually chosen to lead by example.
 Your entire family has adopted the required lifestyle which allows my medical piece to be successful for your son.
 And look at the results you have achieved!
 Remarkable."

 Dr. James Biddle, MD Asheville Integrative Medicine

 Kara Ware and Dr. Nathan Morris at Integrated Connections- A Functional Medicine-based Autism recovery clinic.
 2015